JohannesDecker95/multimodal-representation/README.md

-# multimodal_representation
+# Multimodal Representation

 Adjustment of https://arxiv.org/abs/1810.10191 papers code for "IN2107 Seminar on Robotics Science and Systems Intelligence" of TUM

-# Multimodal Representation

 Code for Making Sense of Vision and Touch. https://sites.google.com/view/visionandtouch